 (C) For a multiple item procurement, the same small business concern may act as both a manufacturer and a nonmanufacturer.

 Your past performance can be impacted for failure to comply with the FAR limitations on subcontracting clause in your contract.
 The contracting officer representative may be the one to help or not to help the how you are credited for past performance.
 Certainly, your CPARS ratings will more than likely include how you complied with FAR 52.219-14.

 Avoid Costly Mistakes Under the FAR 52.219 14 Limitations on Subcontracting Clause & 13 CFR 125.6

 When submitting your government proposal, you want to make sure that you track your key personnel and employees back to the Statement of Work.
 With regard to your small business set aside subcontracting rules, if you have subcontractors or teaming partners, complying with the 13 CFR 125.6 and FAR 52.219-14 limitations on subcontracting rule can be fertile ground for attack.
 Consider the following tips.

 - Make sure that your key personnel are employees and not independent contractors ( have letters of intent)

 - Simply stating that you will perform a certain percentage of the work will not suffice.
 You must demonstrate more.

-- When providing labor categories, show what categories belong to your company – as employees.
+- When providing labor categories for the small business set aside percentage of work, show what categories belong to your company – as employees.

 Severe Sanctions for SDB Contractors that Violate the Limitations on Subcontracting Rule: If you are caught during performance violating the FAR government subcontracting rules or limitation on subcontracting clause under the Code of Federal Regulations 13 CFR 125.6, there can be stiff penalties.